vonderborch/Apertium.Net/README.md

 - UpdateDefaultLanguages: Updates the default languages used if none are provided in the Translate command
 - ClearValidPairsCache: Clears the valid language pairs cache
 - UpdateApertiumServer: Updates the client's configured Apertium server
+- GetValidPairsString: Returns back a string representing all valid language pairs

 # Future Plans
 See list of issues under the Milestones: https://github.com/vonderborch/Apertium.Net/milestones